StudioEtrange/ripdisc/README.md

 # ripdisc

-encode.pl script come from https://github.com/StudioEtrange/UberZach-Video
+* encode.pl script come from https://github.com/StudioEtrange/UberZach-Video
+with a hack about subtitles